مجله جنگل ایران

 Santosh Ghimire 3

-2 College of Natural Resource Management, Agriculture and Forestry University, Nepal
+2 Assistant Prof., College of Natural Resource Management, Faculty of Forestry, Agriculture and Forestry University, Katari-56310, Udayapur, Nepal.

-3 Faculty of Forestry, Agriculture and Forestry University, Hetauda-44107, Nepal
+3 Student, Faculty of Forestry, Agriculture and Forestry University, Hetauda-44107, Nepal.

 چکیده English